syrilster/DesignPatterns/J2EE/JPA/README.md

 @DiscriminatorColumn(name = "code_type_key", discriminatorType = DiscriminatorType.INTEGER)
 @DiscriminatorValue(Constants.CODE_ADDRESS_TYPE + "")
 ```
 * JOINED_TABLE: Joined table strategy is to share the referenced column which contains unique values to join the table and make easy transactions.
-Example: In the below example there are 3 tables in the DB document_request, outbound_document_request and inbound_document_request and we use inheritence to share the column document_request_type_key from document_request table.
+Example: In the below code snippet there are 3 tables in the DB: document_request, outbound_document_request and inbound_document_request and we use inheritence to share the column document_request_key from document_request table.
 The tables outbound_document_request and inbound_document_request have document_request_key but in the java entity it is not present as this value is populated from the parent.

 ```
 DocumentRequest.java